Drawing & Painting blog

 Let’s take a a specific example and look at how this process may work.
 Imagine you’ve been asked to draw a mouth – what do you think a mouth looks like?
 We definitely tend to have an idea that lips are two shapes defined by fairly hard edges.
 However this is rarely how lips actual appear.

-When you really look closely at a mouth you will discover that lips are not bordered all the way round by a sharp edge (sometimes there is a small dark shadow line under part of the bottom lip, as below) but but by an area of intermediate tissue which gradually feathers out.
+When you really look closely at a mouth you will discover that lips are not bordered all the way round by a sharp edge (sometimes there is a small dark shadow line under part of the bottom lip) but but by an area of intermediate tissue which gradually feathers out.
 This tissue is not as thin and dark as the lips, but is softer and darker than the rest of the skin on your face.
 The lip tissue itself is rarely one single tone.
 Instead it will likely appear darkest closest to the crease of the mouth and will become much lighter nearer to where it meets the skin above and below the lips.

 When copying a picture of a mouth oriented the right way up, it’s too easy to let our preconceived ideas dictate our drawing and to draw the hard edged lips we expect to see.
 Holding our photo upside down however will disrupt this and make it easier to study what we actually see when we look properly.